DrBiznes/World-of-Wynncraft/README.md

 ### Wynncraft RTX

-Since it doesn't make use of the RT cores in Nvidia graphics cards Rethinking Voxels is technically compatible with AMD and integrated graphics cards as well, however, mac users and those with low-end computers should switch to BSL which I've also included with a custom preset.
+This ain't for the faint of heart.
+A BeefyTM computer is a must-have, or those on low-end computers could switch to BSL which I've also included with a custom preset.

  ![rtxpreview](https://github.com/user-attachments/assets/4c1e6f68-7bbe-4dd3-82d6-a488838417be)